-The days of producing loads of content for search engine optimization, blogging, social media and email marketing are gradually coming to an end.
+The days of producing loads of content for search engine optimization, blogging, social media, and email marketing are gradually coming to an end.
 The time ahead is the time for creating smart, strategic content for marketing and branding.
-Content marketing has started ruling the roost even for startups in USA.
-Here’s is a brief discussion on four content marketing trends for startups:
+Content marketing has started ruling the roost even for startups in the USA.
+Here’s is a brief discussion of four content marketing trends for startups:

 Needless to say, today’s consumer attention span has hit a low.
 It is much true about mobile social users whose attention has a very short shelf life.
 Content marketing should not be examining the patience of today’s mobile audience.
-Content must be interesting and interactive to capture the attention and imagination of target audience.
-Especially, startups need to implement attention-and-growth-hacking content marketing strategies such as email marketing campaigns, social media contests, informative e-books, info graphics, online quizzes and likes.
+Content must be interesting and interactive to capture the attention and imagination of the target audience.
+Especially, startups need to implement attention-and-growth-hacking content marketing strategies such as email marketing campaigns, social media contests, informative e-books, infographics, online quizzes, and likes.
 Startups must think of interactive content with graphic design for their websites too.
 Here is why:

 According to industry estimates, 81% agree that interactive content clicks with target audience more effectively than static content.
 79 % agree that interactive content accentuates brand messaging and increases its retention.
 79 % agree that interactive content marketing retains reusable value and results in repeat visitors.

 Undeniably, most of the startups in the US target Millennials who belong to Gen Y. Millennials are conscious consumers, finicky buyers, and agents of change.
 Any product or service can be best marketed to them through interactive content marketing.
 They engage with the content that informs, educate and entertain.
 The few startups in the USA, which have been able to establish themselves as brands to Millennials, acknowledge, “It’s not what you sell.
 It’s why and how you sell.”
 Interactive content marketing helps a lot with why and how you sell.